ricobuilds/gpt2markdown/README.md

 Not anymore!
 This is a easy-to-use chrome extension that allows for the exporting of ChatGPT conversations to Markdown files.
 Save your chats in 1 click!

+Note⚠️: there may be cases where you need to reload the page again for it to appear

 ## Demo

 ~ video here ~